aiidateam/AEP/006_web_pid_datatype/readme.md

 with some additional metadata (which might be available on the website it self), so that no large files are stored in the database and repository.
 So it represents persistent data somewhere else, which can be used within the AiiDA system without it becoming part of the database or repository, while keeping the provenance.
-This datatype should have some functionally to automatically download the (remote, web) data if it is needed (within a calcfunction) and cache the data locally (outside the repository and database) for use, so that is downloaded only once, and does not become part of any AiiDA exports.
+This datatype should have some functionally to automatically download the (remote, web) data if it is needed (within a calcfunction) and cache the data locally (outside the repository and database) for use, so that it is downloaded only once, and does not become part of any AiiDA exports.
 This functionality is needed, to be make code using this data object runnable and reproducible.

 Maybe add an option to also add this data to the repository, if wanted.